RaysaRivera/Honors_proj1/Spectre_Meltdown.md

 > Step 3:  The attacker uses Flush+Reload [a technique where an attacker can dump the entire kernel memory by reading privileged memory in an out-of-order execution stream, and then transmit the data through a microarchitectural covert channel] to determine the accessed cache line and hence the secret stored at the chosen memory location

+Spectre attacks are hardware-based vulnerabilities that stem from the use of speculative execution as well as branch prediction from microprocessors.
+Speculative execution is when the processor reaches a conditional branch instruction and makes a prediction as to what the conditional will return so that the program path can continue executing without slowing down performance.
+If the guess is right, the program has a fast performance, but if the guess is wrong, the processor returns to the last correct step and moves from there.
+Branch prediction is part of speculative execution and it's the portion that guesses which branch is the likelier one.
+As a result of malicious code, Spectre attacks can have a victim speculatively perform operations that shouldn’t occur so that it leaks the confidential information through side channels.
+Due to the nature of the Spectre attack, the name was given since its root cause is speculative execution and “will haunt us for quite some time.”

+Summarized from Spectre Attacks: Exploiting Speculative Execution Set-up Phase: the attacker performs malicious operations to mistrain the processor to make mistakes in the speculative execution and to induce it.
+The attacker can also prepare the covert channel to later extract the victim’s information.
+Second Phase: the processor performs speculative execution in such a way that then transfers confidential information from the victim into a microarchitectural covert channel.
+Other times, the attacker can use speculative (mis-)execution [through the use of mistraining the processor] of the malicious code to get the confidential information.
+Final Phase: the sensitive data is recovered through the covert channel usually using Flush+Reload or Evict+Reload

 ## Example of an attack: